IBCB: Efficient Inverse Batched Contextual Bandit for Behavioral Evolution History: Experiments

 \subsubsection{Detailed Results of Contradictory Data Testing on Synthetic Dataset}

 Note that BaseSVC cannot obtain reward parameters, and thus were not included in OL-Fitness.
 We used `Train Log Behaviors Fitness' to evaluate whether BaseSVC suffers from contradictory data and make comparison with IBCB and other baselines.
-As shown in Table~\ref{tab:ab:dup:app}, contradictory data (same context in different time periods) undermines BaseSVC's train log behaviors fitness, but IBCB stayed stable in OL-Fitness.
+As shown in Table~\ref{tab:ab:dup:OL}, contradictory data (same context in different time periods) undermines BaseSVC's train log behaviors fitness, but IBCB stayed stable in OL-Fitness.
+That is, Contradictory data significantly affects BaseSVC's fitness but does not impact models that learn reward parameters like IBCB, highlighting IBCB's robustness in extreme conditions.